chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/test.md

 ![Result of our first Chromatic build](/design-systems-for-developers/chromatic-first-build.png) -->

-When the pull request was created, asides from publishing Storybook, Chromatic also captured a set of images for the changes that we made!
+When the pull request was created, Chromatic published Storybook then captured a set of images for the changes that we made!

 ![List of checks in the pull request](/design-systems-for-developers/chromatic-list-of-checks.png)